 If we use the * 4 pricing method with my example above it works like this: Base cost of $6.71 * 4 times = $26.84.
 As you can see, we can in pretty much at the same spot.
 But this way does not give me any information about my time or reasonable production thoughts.

 Some recommendations even go as far as to not include fixed business costs, but just supply costs.
 This can also leave you short and eat into what you feel you want to earn from your business.
 They recommend this because not everyone can figure out what level of products they can produce in a fixed time.
-In my above example it would be: $5.12 * 4 = $20.48.
+In my above example, it would be $5.12 * 4 = $20.48.
 As you can see, now I am not producing the income I want to get, because I am still losing the business costs.

-Both X times methods are regardless of market research, and many places don’t even recommend research or very minimal.
+Both X times methods are regardless of market research, and many places don’t even recommend research or are very minimal.
 Don’t make this mistake.

 What do I recommend?

-While the research and hypothetical might be entirely wrong, I recommend figuring your pricing using all 4 methods.
+While the research and hypothetical might be entirely wrong, I recommend figuring out your pricing using all 4 methods.
 Come up with a price for each method.
 Compare them all to your market research and if you desire to have wholesale in the future.
 Then decide what works best for your business.

 Our candle business has since adopted a hybrid model that uses the * 4 pricing method to quickly calculate the base price we want to charge based on the supply cost.
 Then we factor in a percent of business costs.
 Candles and soaps are decently easy to scale so business costs are very fluid.
-We used our ideal time costs to help us factor the percentage as well.
+We used our ideal time costs to help us factor in the percentage as well.

 No matter what you need to always do market research, calculate your base costs, and get a strong grasp of your business costs.
-You also must come up with a time cost goal for your business.
+You also must come up with a time-cost goal for your business.
 Until you do these basic things you won’t feel happy about your price and your business may be a drain on your life rather than an enrichment.